-- NEW: U.S. sends congratulations to new prime minister
+- U.S. sends congratulations to new prime minister

 - Gunman hoped to kill himself but ran out of ammunition, official says

 - Two police officers suffered non-life-threatening wounds

 - Enrico Letta was being sworn in as prime minister at nearby president's palace

 Two national police officers were wounded Sunday when a gunman shot at officers outside the Italian prime minister's office, authorities said.